marrink-lab/martini-workshop/04_polymers_and_DNA/tutorial.md

 ## Confined polymers

 To conclude, we will generate ssDNA enclosed inside the model cell envelope we generated in tutorial III.
-For convenience, we choose to generate a polyT strand of ssDNA.
+For convenience, we choose to generate a long polyT strand of ssDNA.

 ```{execute}
 polyply gen_params -lib martini2 -o ssDNA.itp -name ssDNA -seq DT5:1 DT:1000 DT3:1